princelab/mspire-centroider/README.md

 Centroider
 ==========

-Centroider is a Ruby gem for centroiding MS data.
+Centroider is a Ruby script for centroiding MS data.

 ##Sample Data

-Hek\_cells\_100904050914.mzXML is a run from the Orbitrap MS.

-Hek_cells_100904050914.centroided.mzXML is the data after being centroided by the Orbitrap's proprietary centroider.
-Used to check our results against theirs.
+The .mzXML files are runs from the Orbitrap.
+The .centroided.mzXML files are centroided by the proprietary centroider algorithm, and are used to check results.